Izzilab/MatriCom-analyses/CS/README.md

 ---

-### CASE STUDY PART 3
+### Part 3 - ECM-RECEPTOR COMMUNICATIONS
-Next, we take a subset of communications which represent an ECM-receptor gene pair where fibroblasts are the sender population [7].
-We identify unique ligand and receptor genes [8,9] and find the contribution of communications per receiver population to the fibroblast ECM-receptor network [10], relative to the size of both populations in the original sample scRNA-seq dataset.
+Next, we took a subset of communications which represent an ECM-receptor gene pairs where fibroblasts are the *sender* population [7].
+We identified unique ligand and receptor genes [8,9] and found the contribution of communications per receiver population to the fibroblast ECM-receptor network [10], relative to the size of both populations in the original scRNA-seq dataset.
 ```R
 # Fibroblast ECM-Receptors